What are Flow of Funds Indicators?

 Flow of Funds Accounts in the US

-The statement for each account shows the distribution of capital across the various sectors, and it allows economists to analyze how funds flow in and out of the economy.
+The statement for each account shows the distribution of capital across the various sectors, and this enables economists to analyze how funds flow in and out of the economy.
 The accounts also break down the total debt by issuer and holder, as well as the distribution of the Gross Domestic Product (GDP).

-When preparing the flow of funds accounts, the Federal Reserve follows the double-entry bookkeeping.
-The bookkeeping method enables the tracking of changes in assets and liabilities in the non-financial sectors such as households, non-profit organizations, farms, the government (federal, state and local), as well as the foreign sector.
+When preparing the flow of funds accounts, the Federal Reserve follows the double-entry bookkeeping method.
+This enables the tracking of changes in assets and liabilities in the non-financial sectors such as households, non-profit organizations, farms, the government (federal, state, and local), as well as in the foreign sector.

-Some of the financial assets that are accounted for in the flow of funds include saving deposits, treasury assets, pension funds, mutual fund shares, American deposits abroad, corporate equities, money market funds, etc.
+Some of the financial assets that are accounted for in the flow of funds include saving deposits, treasury assets, pension funds, mutual fund shares, American deposits abroad, corporate equities, and money market funds.

 Flow of Funds in the UK